 Some scientists believe the needles act to stimulate muscles and nerves, which is what causes the effects.

-The needles are very fine, so you shouldn’t feel any significant pain.
-They are stimulated manually by using heat, pressure, electrical currents or laser light.
+Acupuncture needles are very fine so shouldn’t cause a lot of pain.
+Your therapist will stimulate them manually using heat, pressure, electrical currents or laser light.

 How might Acupuncture help?

-Acupuncture is used is to control and relieve pain.
+Acupuncture is used to control and relieve pain.
 This includes headaches, joint pain and neck pain.
-The National Institute for Clinical Excellence (NICE) provides guidelines to the NHS.
-They recommend acupuncture for lower back pain.
+The National Institute for Clinical Excellence (NICE), which provides guidelines to the NHS, only recommends using acupuncture to treat chronic, tension-type headaches and migraines.
+However, some people have said it’s helped them with depression, anxiety and insomnia too.

 Is Acupuncture safe?

-As acupuncture involves piercing the skin, all acupuncturists have to register with their local authority for health and safety reasons.
+As acupuncture involves piercing the skin, all acupuncturists must register with their local authority for health and safety reasons.

-Acupuncturists can also voluntarily register with a number of regulatory bodies, all of which have guidelines and codes of conduct.
+Acupuncturists may also voluntarily register with a number of regulatory bodies (see below) all of which have guidelines and codes of conduct.
+If you decide to use acupuncture, check that your chosen practitioner is qualified and registered with one of the listed bodies.

-Some healthcare professionals, such as doctors and physiotherapists, offer acupuncture to their patients alongside regular medical treatment.
+Some healthcare professionals, including doctors and physiotherapists, offer acupuncture alongside regular medical treatment.

 - Acupuncture Association of Chartered Physiotherapists